Cortisol blood testSerum cortisol

 - Tumor of the adrenal gland that is producing too much cortisol

-- Addison's disease, when the adrenal glands do not produce enough cortisol
+- Addison disease, in which the adrenal glands do not produce enough cortisol

-- Hypopituitarism, when the pituitary gland does not signal the adrenal gland to produce enough cortisol
+- Hypopituitarism, in which the pituitary gland does not signal the adrenal gland to produce enough cortisol

 Other risks associated with having blood drawn are slight but may include: